 What if I don’t like the results of this surgery – can it be fixed?

-Dissatisfied patients are rare in Dr. Davison’s practice – but should it occur – “revision” surgery can be performed to correct or fix whatever needs to be done.
+Dissatisfied patients are rare at DAVinci Plastic Surgery – but should it occur – “revision” surgery can be performed to correct or fix whatever needs to be done.
 You need to know that healing takes time and occurs at a different pace in each individual.
 It is important to allow healing to take place in order to be able to see and appreciate the final results – with any surgery – but with Septorhinoplasty in particular.
 Remember that swelling and bruising can disguise your final results until fully resolved.

 Does insurance pay for Septorhinoplasty surgery?

 If your surgery is performed strictly for cosmetic reasons – insurance will not cover it.
 If you are having surgery for medical/functional problems – i.e. broken nose that now hinders proper breathing – insurance may cover that cost.
 You need to check with your insurance provider.